trustthevote/Rocky/doc/setup.md

 ### b.
 Customizing files

 In the `rocky` application replace all the `*.example` files with real ones.

-These files contain sensitive data like passwords so we don't commit them to version control.
+The following files contain sensitive data like passwords so we don't commit them to version control.
 You'll of course need to fill in the actual useful data in the real files.
 See the contents of the example files for details on how they're used.